Anna Caballero: Career

 As an attorney, Caballero represented striking farm workers and fought side by side with unions to prevent plant closures.
 She, along with three partners, founded the law firm Caballero, Matcham & McCarthy, in 1982 to provide low cost legal service.
 Caballero was recognized with the Athena Award for entrepreneurial excellence.

 Caballero served on the Planning Commission and was later elected to the Salinas City Council in 1991.
 She was then elected Mayor in 1998.
-As Mayor, she navigated Salinas through budgetary problems and managed to keep Salinas's libraries open through a donations program.
+As Mayor, she navigated Salinas through budgetary problems and saved Salinas's libraries as reported by the LA Times.
 Caballero was elected to the State Assembly in 2006.

 Caballero ran for the California State Senate in 2010 to replace term-limited Republican incumbent Jeff Denham, who ran successfully for Congress.
 She lost to Republican Ceres Mayor Anthony Cannella in an upset.

 California Governor Jerry Brown appointed Caballero to lead the California State and Consumer Services Agency on March 22, 2011, serving until 2015.
 In 2016, she was again elected as a Democrat to the California State Assembly.

 In 2018, Caballero announced that she would again run for the state Senate to succeed Cannella, who was term limited.

 She won the seat, defeating Republican Madera County Supervisor Rob Poythress.

 Caballero has also served as the executive director of Partners for Peace, a nonprofit organization dedicated to bringing the community together to prevent gang violence and focus on literacy, early childhood education, and providing services to families.
 Caballero is also a wife and mother.
 Her husband, Juan Uranga, is the Director of the Center for Community Advocacy in Salinas.